abpframework/abp/docs/en/UI/AspNetCore/Bundling-Minification.md

 > This package is already installed by default with the startup templates.
 So, most of the time, you don't need to install it manually.

-If you're not using a startup template, then execute the following command in the folder that contains the .csproj file of your project:
+If you're not using a startup template, you can use the [ABP CLI](../../CLI.md) to install it to your project.
+Execute the following command in the folder that contains the .csproj file of your project:

 ````
 abp add-package Volo.Abp.AspNetCore.Mvc.UI.Bundling